georgeerol/RoboticPerception/README.md

 ### Training a classifier  from the Gazebo World
-From  the gazebo world, we can extract color and shape features from the objects segmented from our point cloud  in order to train  a classifier to detect each objects.
+From  the gazebo world, we can extract color and shape features from the objects segmented from our point cloud  in order to train  a classifier to detect each object.

  We can generate a training set of features for all objects in the pick list files in [/pr2_robot/config/](/pr2_robot/config/).
- Each pick list corresponds to a a world a scenario therefore indicating what items will be present in that scenario.
+ Each pick list corresponds to a world or a scenario, therefore indicating what items will be present in that scenario.
  To generate the training set, the models list in the python file [capture_features.py](/pr2_robot/scripts/capture_features.py)

  To test with the project, first run: